Arrest warrant issued for suspect in slaying of Yale student

-NEW HAVEN, Conn.
-(AP) — An arrest warrant has been issued for a suspect in the slaying of a Yale graduate student, authorities said Friday.
+NEW HAVEN, Conn. — An arrest warrant has been issued for a suspect in the slaying of a Yale graduate student, authorities said Friday.

 Qinxuan Pan is wanted in the Feb.
 6 killing of Kevin Jiang, who was found lying outside his car on a New Haven street with multiple gunshot wounds.